makii42/gottaw/README.md

 But, after this burdon, it works pretty well!

-Obviously it still needs a LOT of polish.
-What's on my agenda:
+Some of the recent changes:

 - [x] Improve Globbing, e.g. .git/**
 - [x] Auto-Track addition and removal of folders
 - [x] Auto-Reload config if config file is changed
 - [x] Growl support
-- [ ] Pre-define sensible defaults for various setups (go, node, ... )
+- [x] Pre-define sensible defaults for various setups (go, node, ... )

+Obviously it still needs a LOT of polish.
+I don't have a lot on the agenda except optimizations.
+I'd be especially grateful if someone on Windows takes a look on the build and defaults...

 PRs Welcome!